How To Disable Java In Firefox

-Updated January 2013 – if you want to disable Java in ALL web browsers (but keep using it for offline apps like LibreOffice etc) the latest Java 7 Update 10+ includes a new Security Panel which makes it easy to disable Java content in ALL web browsers.
+Updated Febuary 2015 – if you want to disable Java in ALL web browsers (but keep using it for offline apps like LibreOffice etc) the latest Java 8 includes a new Security Panel which makes it easy to disable Java content in ALL web browsers.

 How To Disable Java In Firefox?
-Java is installed as a plugin – we will show you how to disable Java in Firefox manually or automatically via an add-on:
+Java is installed as a plugin – we will show you how to disable it in Firefox manually or automatically via an add-on:

 - In the Firefox menu bar, click ‘Tools’ then click ‘Add-ons’ to open the Add-ons Manager tab